John Shaw (naval officer)

-John Shaw (1773 – 17 September 1823) was an Irish-born American officer in the United States Navy.
+Captain John Shaw (1773 – 17 September 1823) was a United States Navy officer who served in the Quasi-War and War of 1812.

 Personal life

 A third-generation Anglo-Irishman, John Shaw's father and father's father were both officers of the British Armed Forces.
 The family of his mother—Elizabeth Barton—were also English emigrants to Ireland.
 John Shaw himself was born in Mountmellick, Kingdom of Ireland in 1773.
 In 1790, 17-year-old Shaw and his brother left Ireland for the fledgling United States, arriving in New York City before heading to the nation's capitol of Philadelphia.

 On 9 August 1798, Shaw married the Philadelphia Quaker, Elizabeth Palmer, with whom he had two surviving daughters: Elizabeth Shaw married Francis Gregory and had seven children; her younger sister Virginia married William F. Lynch and bore two children.
 After the death of Elizabeth, Shaw wedded Mary Breed of Charleston, Massachusetts in her hometown on 13 October 1820.
 Shaw died from illness in Philadelphia on 17 September 1823 at the age of 50.